 Holistic Treatment for Night Sweats

-• Night sweats caused by an underlying infection can be resolved with antibiotics or antiviral medications, as needed.
-There are also natural options to lower your stress hormones.
+- Night sweats caused by an underlying infection can be resolved with antibiotics or antiviral medications.
+Natural options for lowering stress hormones are also an option.

 Night sweats and hot flashes are uncomfortable.
 Typically, night sweats are not a cause for concern.
 However, if you have an underlying health condition that is causing your hot flashes or night sweats, it may need to be treated.